Hypochaeris radicata: Culinary uses

 All parts of the catsear plant are edible; however, the leaves and roots are those most often harvested.
 The leaves are bland in taste but can be eaten raw in salads, steamed, or used in stir-fries.
 Some recommend mixing them with other vegetables.
 Older leaves can become tough and fibrous, but younger leaves are suitable for consumption.
 In contrast to the edible leaves of dandelion, catsear leaves only rarely have some bitterness.
 In Crete, Greece, the leaves of a variety called παχιές (pachiés) or αγριοράδικα (agriorádika) are eaten boiled or steamed.

 The root can be roasted and ground to form a coffee substitute.

 Toxicity

-This species is suspected of causing stringhalt in horses if consumed in excess.
+This species is associated with stringhalt in horses and donkeys if consumed in excess, the exact etiology unknown; otherwise non-poisonous and no contact dermatitis association.